swajid/review_and_read_ahead/README.md

 * [Asking questions](http://www.incidentalcomics.com/2015/08/asking-questions.html) - [something](https://twitter.com/jbeda/status/1087869217322332160?s=21)
 * [[Repetition / "iterative refinement"]](https://twitter.com/fchollet/status/1176468552796164096?s=20)
 * Rewriting
-* "You have to protect your work" - former adviser
+* "You have to protect your work"
 <details>

 ```
  The process:

-     1. Have design document __open__ and visible, always get a written approval
+     1. Have design document __open__ and visible:
+        always get a written approval

      2. Reproducible research that is __open__ and visible
         Code comments
         Git
+        Containerization (Docker)
+        Dynamic documents (Jupyter, markdown)

      3. Password protect original research, encrypt emails to advisers/everyone

         "It's a box of chocolates, you never know what will happen, but protect your work" - dad

-     "Stay away from envious (lousy) people" - dad (~2011)
+     "Stay away from difficult/mean people" - dad (~2011)
-         Or one if cannot, minimize their influence over work/life (1,2,3)
+         Or one if cannot, minimize their influence over work/life (1,2,3) subprocess:
-         Keep their garbage comments / negativity in email as much as possible
+             Keep their criticism / comments / negativity in email as much as possible
              Stay away from in person meetings or make them as short as possible
                 Send out meeting minutes afterwards (takes 5-10 minutes but makes a big difference)
              Make hard copy of presentations, date it, file it in a folder
              Remember to use privacy screen in public places
-         Stay away from lousy people who don't support/cite/follow the work of
+             Stay away from difficult people who don't support/cite the work of
                  women & underrepresented people in STEM
-         Stay away from lousy people who draw lines, gatekeep, build hoops for talented
+             Stay away from difficult people who draw lines, gatekeep, build hoops for talented
                  people to jump through <- tribalism / crab mentality -> could even become dishonest (hence 1,2,3)
-         Try to not correct a lousy person (they will always remember it and use it against you one day)
+             Try to not correct a difficult person (they will always remember it and use it against you one day)
                  keep it in email and as positive as possible, but delegate as much as possible
-                e.g. here is software that does that check for you
+                    e.g. here is software that does that check for you or here is a paper that explains this stuff

      Talk out loud

      "Don't respond to the negativity, focus on your own work, always" - dad